How to Set Up iCloud Account on Android

 Are you switching to Android?
 What do you do if your emails account is still with Apple?
 If you have an iCloud account and are worried about switching over to Android, it’s easy now.
 Migrating from iCloud to Android is easier than ever.
 It is also simple to set up iCloud account on Android.

 Admittedly, the two systems do not gel well together.
 However, Android allows you to add your iCloud email account with ease.
-It can be added to your phone’s in-built email app like any other third party email account.
+It can be added to your phone’s in-built email app like any other third-party email account.
 Adding an email account is possible today even if you are switching to Android.
 Don’t worry if it seems tricky - you will just have to enter a right server and port information.
-Here are a few steps that will help you to add and set up iCloud account on your Android device easily.
+Here are a few steps that will help you easily add and set up an iCloud account on your Android device.

 Steps to set up iCloud account on Android

 First Step – Open the App

 Stock email app allows you to add the third-party email accounts.
 Go to your apps and open email app on your Android device.
 Tapp on the Menu button and visit Settings.
 Next, you have to click Add account.

 From the second step, you will begin to start setting up your iCloud account.
 On the next screen, you must enter the username (which looks like email@example.com) and also enter your iCloud account password.
 After entering the information, you need to tap on Manual setup.
 In some cases, your iCloud email account may look like firstname.lastname@example.org, where xyz is the username.